Muscular Strength: Advantages of Expansion Over Contraction in T’ai Chi

 ©Copyright 2017 by Robert Chuckrow

 The following analysis is an amplification of parts of my book, Tai Chi Dynamics1.
-Also, it may be worthwhile to read another article on this website, Is Muscular Extension Possible?, in which scientific and experiential evidence is presented to support the hypothesis that muscles can extend as well as contract.
+Also, it may be worthwhile to read other related articles that are linked at the end of this article.

 Briskness of Regulation of Strength (Quick Adaptability)

 Use of contractive strength.
 When contractive muscular strength is employed, nerve impulses from the brain and spinal cord cause muscle units to contract.
-The contracting muscles pull bones by means of their associated tendons, thereby exerting external force and movement.
-When external conditions require an increase or decrease in the force exerted, a number of stages must occur in succession: 1) Afferent (sensory) neurons carry nerve impulses from sensory stimuli (sense data) to the central nervous system and brain for analysis.
-2) The analytical part of the brain then perceives the need to regulate the force in accordance to what is perceived.
-3) Based on the perceived need, the analytical mind then decides how to act.
-4) Efferent (motor) neurons then carry neural impulses away from the central nervous system to muscles, causing movement for the required change.
+The contracting muscles pull bones by means of their associated tendons, thereby producing external force and movement.
+When external conditions require a change in the contraction produced, that change requires a succession of events to occur: 1) Afferent nerve impulses arising from sensory stimuli (sense data) are transmitted to the central nervous system and brain for analysis.
+2) The analytical part of the brain then perceives the need to regulate external force and movement in accordance to what is perceived.
+3) Based on the perceived need, the analytical mind then generates a course of action.
+4) Efferent (motor) neural impulses are then sent to muscles, causing force and movement for the required change.
 The time taken for this succession of neurological events can be long compared to the time in which external conditions can change, especially in a self-protection situation.

 Fig. 1.
-In part (a), a person is pushing a door with a force of magnitude F to the right.
-Part (b) shows the force exerted by the person on the door.
-Part (c) shows the reaction force of an equal magnitude F to the left, exerted by the door on the person.
-It is a consequence of Newton’s third law that, when a person exerts a force on a door, the door exerts an equal-and-opposite force on the person.
+In panel (a), a person is pushing a door with a force of magnitude F to the right.
+Panel (b) shows the force exerted by the person on the door.
+Panel (c) shows the reaction force of an equal magnitude F to the left, exerted by the door on the person.
+It is a consequence of Newton’s third law that, when a person exerts a force on a door, the door exerts an equal-and-opposite force on the person (the reaction).
 This result holds whether the door moves or not!2

 Thus, when someone exerts force on your body with his hand, before you even do anything, your body automatically exerts a force back on his hand that is exactly equal in magnitude and opposite in direction to the force his hand exerts on your body.
 Similarly, when you place your hand on someone’s body, now another two forces come into play.
 One is the force that you are exerting on his body with your hand.
 The other is the equal and opposite force exerted on your hand by his body.

 In T’ai Chi, Newton’s third law comes into play in causing an opponent to lose his balance (called “breaking the opponent’s root”) as follows: If an opponent A exerts a force F on me, according to Newton’s third law, I automatically exert the same force F on A in the opposite direction (the reaction to his force).
-In order to remain in balance, A must arrange things so that the total frictional force of the floor on his feet exerts a force that is opposite to the force I am exerting on him (the force I am exerting on him is the reaction to his force on me).
+In order to remain in balance, A must arrange things so that the total frictional force of the floor on his feet exerts a force that is opposite to the force I am exerting on him.
 If either of these two forces on A is removed or changed, A’s balance will be lost until he readjusts the forces on himself (see Fig. 2 for the forces involved).

 Assume that A exerts a force on me.
-Because I have control over the intensity of my force on A, I can suddenly release that force.
-Thus, FA momentarily goes to zero.
-In order for A to restore his balance in the horizontal direction, A must promptly reduce the frictional forces of the floor on his feet.
-That requires a prompt reduction of the force of his feet pushing backward on the floor.
+Because I have control over the intensity of my reaction force on A, I can regulate and then suddenly release that force, causing FA to momentarily go to zero.
+In order to restore balance in the horizontal direction, A must promptly reduce the frictional forces of the floor on his feet, pushing him forward.
+That restroration of balance requires a prompt reduction of the force of A’s feet pushing backward on the floor.
 If A is using contractive strength, then the time A takes to recover his balance is long enough for me to take advantage of it, and I can easily send A flying.
-However, if A is using expansive strength to exert force on me, then the hydraulic pressure within his body automatically releases instantaneously, and the time A takes to recover his balance is too short for me to take advantage of it.
+However, if A is using expansive strength to exert force on me, then the hydraulic pressure everywhere within every part of A’s body automatically releases instantaneously, thereby preventing any imbalance that I might take advantage of.

 Endurance and Health Benefits

-During the time that muscles are in a state of contraction, the flow of blood and ch’i are suspended.
-The consequent interruption of oxygen, nutrients, and cellular movement and the interruption of metabolic waste removal all serve to limit the amount of time that muscles can remain in a state of contraction without tiring.
+During the time that muscles are in a state of contraction, the flow of blood and ch’i are reduced.
+Consequently, cellular movement, the absorption of oxygen and nutrients, and the removal of metabolic waste are interrupted.
+These factors limit the amount of time that muscles can remain in a state of contraction without tiring.
 Alternatively, exertion of expansive strength does not result in such undesirable effects and can, therefore, be sustained far longer.
 If anything, a state of expansion increases the circulation of blood and ch’i (qi).
 This increase can be felt and can even be seen as a substantial increase in coloration in one’s extremities.

 Another health issue is that habituation to muscular contraction can lead to “frozen tension,” which is a state in which muscle fibers remain contracted independent of any need for being so.
 “Frozen tension” is analogous to driving a car with one foot on the gas and the other on the brakes, which is not good for a car because it wastes gas and produces wear on and even damage to the braking system.
 Corresponding ill effects occur in a human body including the limitation of adaptational movement, thereby increasing the probability of injury.

 With age (and also the lack of nutrients, proper bodily usage, exercise, exposure to an optimal amount of sunlight, hydration, and sufficient sleep), it is common for the thoracic spines of many people to increasingly curve forward.
 In that state, it is impossible for muscular contraction of the back muscles to support the spine in an optimal posture for more than a short time—if at all.
 Here is where muscular expansion of the front of the trunk of the body can make a big difference in supporting the trunk.
-Practicing upward and lateral expansion of the front of the chest can slow down the progression of the forward curvature, or arrest its progression.
+Practicing upward and lateral expansion of the front of the chest can slow down or even arrest the progression of the forward curvature.
 In some cases the excessive curvature can be somewhat reversed.

-Fig. 2.
-A familiar lever that multiplies applied force and reduces motion.3
+Fig. 4.
+A familiar lever that multiplies applied force and reduces motion.4

-Fig. 3.
-A less-familiar lever that multiplies motion and reduces force.4
+Fig. 5.
+A less-familiar lever that multiplies motion and reduces force.5

 The result of the above physiological relationship between arm strength and motion results in a lack of fine motor control when strength from muscular contraction is utilized.
-However, when strength from muscular expansion is applied, no such lack occurs.
+However, when strength from muscular expansion is applied, no such lack of control is experienced.

-An Analysis of Cheng Man-ch’ing’s Distiction Between two Different Types of Strength
+An Analysis of Cheng Man-ch’ing’s Distinction Between two Different Types of Strength

 When the body is emptied of force, a “tenacious strength” will develop from the foot.
 Tenacious strength may be distinguished from force in that the former has root in the foot while the latter has not.
 When in action, tenacity may be likened to a strong vine which is pliable, and force to a stick which is rigid.
 Hence we say: "tenacity is alive, force is inert."
 Tenacity is the resilience or tonicity of living muscles however relaxed they may be.
 The muscles being relaxed, tenacity cannot involve the bones.
 Force, on the other hand, is derived from binding the bones together into a wooden (rigid) system.
 Tradition has handed down, as a secret formula, that “tenacity is derived from muscle; force, from bones.”